 The District's contractually required annual contribution is based on an actuarially determined amount that, when combined with the employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-For the year ended June 30, 2022, the rate of the employer contribution was 34.94% of covered payroll, which was comprised of 33.99% for pension contributions, 0.80% for healthcare contributions, and 0.15% for the Act 5 deferred compensation plan.
-The District's contribution to PSERS for pension contributions for the year ended June 30, 2022 was \$11,249,775.
+For the year ended June 30, 2023, the rate of the employer contribution was 35.26% of covered payroll, which was comprised of 34.31% for pension contributions, 0.20% for Act 5 defined contribution plan contributions, and 0.75% for healthcare contributions.
+The District's contribution to PSERS for pension contributions for the year ended June 30, 2023 was \$11,855,305.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2022, the District reported a liability of \$91,433,000 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by rolling forward the system's total pension liability as of June 30, 2020 to June 30, 2021.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions total pension liability used to calculate the net pension liability was determined by rolling forward the system's total pension liability as of June 30, 2021 to June 30, 2022.
 The District's proportion of the net pension liability was calculated utilizing the employer's one-year reported covered payroll as it related to the total one-year reported covered payroll.
-At June 30, 2021, the District's proportion was .2227%, which was a decrease of .0049% from its proportion measured as of June 30, 2020.
+At June 30, 2022, the District's proportion was 0.2232%, which was a decrease of 0.0005% from its proportion measured as of June 30, 2021.